Cruise Secrets You Will Wish You Had Known!

 Food and Drinks

 Many passengers do not realize you can bring your own spirits aboard the ship.
 Every cruise line has a different liquor and beverage policy so be sure to read it before you board.
 Often a corkage fee is charged if you drink your own wine at dinner.
 But there is no fee for you to drink in your cabin.
-Bon voyage!
+This cruise secret they do not want you to know.
+It relates to less money for the cruise line.
+Good for you, bad for them!
+Bon, voyage!

 Many cruise lines sell drink packages to cruisers.
 In that way, you can drink to your heart’s content at a prearranged price.
 Just be aware that a 15% gratuity is often added to the price of the beverage package.
 However, if you consume a large number of beverages, the package may be beneficial.
 Check out the cost of the package as well as the gratuity policy before you embark.